tamersp25/docs/docs/developer-week-hackathon-ny-2018.md

 ---

-### Challenge: Build an Innovative AI-Powered Application on an OS for AI
+### Challenge: Build an Innovative AI-Powered Application on the OS for AI

 > Show off your technical skill and imagination by building or integrating
 > an application experience leveraging one of the cognitive engine categories
-> in the Veritone Ecosystem via API and deploying it within our Veritone
+> in the Veritone Ecosystem via API and deploying it through our Veritone
 > Developer application.

 #### Option 1: Start an app from scratch